Zendesk Messaging

 1. On the Ada dashboard, go to Config > AI AGENT > Handoffs, then create or select a Handoff to edit.
 For more information, see Manage Handoffs.

-In order for the end user’s information to map to the correct fields on the Zendesk ticket, the variables you use to capture their name and email address must be named exactly as they appear below:
+For the end user’s information to map to the correct fields on the Zendesk ticket, the variables that capture their name and email address must be named exactly:

 • name